4-angles/contao-google-calendar-sync/README.md

 Bi-directional synchronization between Contao CMS calendars and Google Calendar.
 Import events from Google Calendar into Contao and export Contao events to Google Calendar with automatic scheduling via cron jobs.

+## Version control

+I will always publish releases version based on which Contao version they support, so if its 5.3.0 it supports 5.3.* Contao version, etc...

 ## Features

 - ✅ **Bi-directional Sync**: Import from Google Calendar to Contao and export Contao events to Google Calendar